-Where the magnets are positioned on the mount, in conjunction with the iPad Pro's Smart Connector support means the iPad snaps into place.
+Where the magnets are positioned on the mount, in conjunction with the iPad Pro's Smart Connector support, means the iPad snaps into place.
 There's no question whether you've lined up the back camera hole correctly.
-If you're really sloppy about placement, you might connect it with a crooked angle, but it's also easy to correct that mistake with a simple sliding up or down of the iPad Pro so it reconnects with the correct magnets.
+If you're really sloppy about placement, you might connect it with a crooked angle, but it's also easy to correct that mistake with a simple sliding up or down of the iPad Pro, so it reconnects with the correct magnets.
 It's a very elegant design.

 The magnets are very strong, which means you'll need to use two hands to remove it from the mount.
 Or really, one finger resting on the keyboard while the other removes the iPad from the mount.

-I was actually able to disengage the iPad Pro from the magnets with one hand by grabbing it right next to the angled backside and pulling forward, but it was a little awkward.
+I was actually able to disengage the iPad Pro from the magnets with one hand by grabbing it right next to the angled backside and pulling it forward, but it was a little awkward.